Hip_Thrust_Glute_Bridge

 girl doing a glute bridge with resistance band looped around thighs

-What is a Kas Glute Bridge?
+What Is a Kas Glute Bridge?

 The Kas glute bridge is easier to load with a barbell than a traditional glute bridge, making this alternative the better option for lifting heavy.